You are hereHome > Assistance and Resources

 Cornell's expectations for members of the university community are designed to support our commitment to diversity and inclusion, as well as to meet our compliance obligations under various federal and state laws.
 Our compliance obligations, as they relate to equal education and employment, are outlined in a statement.
 Likewise, our commitment to an educational setting and workplace that is free from discrimination and harassment are provided in our policy statement.

-Urgent matters involving a sexual assault should be reported immediately to the Cornell University Police Department, 607-255-1111.
+Urgent matters and emergencies should be reported immediately to the Cornell University Police Department, 607-255-1111.
 A complete guide to resources related to sexual harassment, assault, and misconduct can be found here.

 Disability access concerns and questions about disability accommodations can be sent to: firstname.lastname@example.org.

 Cornell's commitment to diversity is carried through a network of offices and organizations throughout the university.

 OISE supports an inclusive and welcoming environment for all graduate and postdoctoral scholars, and fosters the development of their core competencies and transferable skills in the areas of career development, communication, leadership and management, teaching and mentoring, responsible conduct of research, and personal development.
 (Adapted from National Postdoctoral Association postdoctoral core competencies, 2007-09 and Michigan State University Graduate School, 2011.)

 Our collaborative programing offers graduate and postdoctoral scholars the opportunity to build skills that are crucial to their development and success.
 OISE also provides leadership that demonstrates the University’s commitment to promoting a climate of diversity, inclusion, engagement, and achievement, which are integral components of graduate and postdoctoral education.

 - Advance: To employ research-based best practices to advance the composition, engagement, achievement, and inclusion of graduate and postdoctoral scholars